aws-samples/amazon-sagemaker-generativeai/0_model_customization_recipes/README.md

 #### Crafting your own - Fine-tuning OSS Recipe

+> [!TIP]
+> We strong recommend using [sft_recipe_generator.py](./supervised_finetuning/sft_recipe_generator.py) script to craft your custom recipes.
+> Run `python3 sft_recipe_generator.py --easy` to follow a simple guided workflow to generate a quick test recipe for PeFT/Spectrum/Full fine-tuing strategy
+> Run `python3 sft_recipe_generator.py` to follow a granular workflow to generate a fine-tuning workflow recipe for PeFT/Spectrum/Full fine-tuing strategy

+> [!NOTE]
+> Learn more about recipe structure below

 Fine-tuning recipes in this framework follow a consistent YAML structure that cleanly separates model configuration, dataset parameters, adaptation method (LoRA, Spectrum, or Full), training hyperparameters, and logging settings.
 Understanding this structure makes it straightforward to author new recipes or modify existing ones to fit your model, dataset, or training environment.